mikehulluk/morphforge/doc/srcs/installation.rst

     # < If everything is OK, the script should run and you should be
     # presented with some graphs!

+( If there is a problem, double check that the correct architecture is set *everywhere* in ~/.morphforgerc.)

 All examples can be found in this directory and can be checked that they are running using :program:`make`: